Trustworthy AI

 Chatbots & Assistants

-LLM-based dialogue systems must do more than provide good answers – they must be reliable, secure and consistent.
-Even in edge cases.
+LLM-based dialogue systems must do more than provide good answers.
+To be trustworthy, they must be reliable, secure, consistent and safe, even in edge cases.

 Typical risk: Incorrect information, tone failures, weak fallback behaviour, missing AI disclosure